 State agencies are studying and advancing decarbonization across an array of programs.
-While the California Energy Commission (CEC), California Public Utilities Commission (CPUC), and the California Air Resources Board (CARB) are the agencies with the greatest focus on building decarbonization, a number of several other agencies are also coordinating and implementing policies such as the California Department of Food and Agriculture, 60 Strategic Growth Council, 61 California Department of Community Services and Development, California Alternative Energy and Advanced Transportation Financing Authority, and California Department of Resources Recycling and Recovery (CalRecycle).
-62
+While the California Energy Commission (CEC), California Public Utilities Commission (CPUC), and the California Air Resources Board (CARB) are the agencies with the greatest focus on building decarbonization, several other agencies are also coordinating and implementing policies such as the California Department of Food and Agriculture, Strategic Growth Council, California Department of Community Services and Development, California Alternative Energy and Advanced Transportation Financing Authority, and California Department of Resources Recycling and Recovery (CalRecycle).